 Additional information regarding the private placement will be included in a Form 6-K to be filed by 21Vianet with the US Securities and Exchange Commission.

 China Data Centre Market to Grow 61%

-That pace of expansion received an added boost on 4 March 2020, when the Central Committee of China’s Communist party in a meeting declared accelerating the construction of new infrastructure such as 5G networks and data centers as a national priority.
-Since that meeting, firms across China, including Alibaba, Tencent and China Telecom, have launched new data center projects or accelerated current construction.
+That pace of expansion received an added boost on 4 March 2020, when the Central Committee of China’s Communist Party in a meeting declared accelerating the construction of new infrastructure such as 5G networks and data centres as a national priority.
+Since that meeting, firms across China, including Alibaba, Tencent and China Telecom, have launched new data centre projects or accelerated current construction.

 In addition to Blackstone, other international fund managers have been eager to capitalise on growing demand for data centres in mainland China.

-In November of 2019 Gaw Capital unveiled a joint venture with mainland data centre developer and operator Centrin Data which aims to acquire, develop and run hyperscale facilities in China.
-The new investment vehicle has already been seeded with a 6,400 rack data centre in the city of Kunshan — just west of Shanghai.
+In November of 2019, Gaw Capital unveiled a joint venture with mainland data centre developer and operator Centrin Data that aims to acquire, develop and run hyperscale facilities in China.
+The new investment vehicle has already been seeded with a 6,400-rack data centre in the city of Kunshan, just west of Shanghai.

 According to a report by Beijing’s Intelligence Research Group, the value of China’s data centre market reached RMB 122.8 billion in 2018 — an increase of 29.8 percent from the previous year.
 That market is now expected to expand to expand by another 61 percent to reach RMB 200 billion in value by the end of this year, according to the research agency.